-9.2.1 Each day or prior to each measurement, energy, resolution, and efficiency response should be checked using at least two different gamma-ray energies.
+9.2.1 Each day or prior to each sample in which the spectrometry system is being used to analyze samples, its energy, resolution, and efficiency response should be checked using at least two different gamma-ray energies.
 If the energy calibration slope and intercept are essentially un-changed, the energy calibration data are assumed to remain valid.
 If an appreciable change in the slope or intercept is evident, the reason should be determined and corrected.